keenlabs/Keen-Docs/source/event_data_modeling/event_data_intro.rst

     * Eat My Shorts App - Prod
     * CraftMine - Staging
     * CraftMine - Prod
 * If you run your app on multiple platforms --- iOS and Android for example --- we recommend storing that data in a shared project rather than creating separate projects.
 Having your iOS and Android events in a single project will make it much easier to do analysis across platforms.
-You’ll be able to ask questions like “how many people are using our app?
-How many people are using our new feature?”.
+You’ll be able to ask questions like "how many people are using our app?
+How many people are using our new feature?".
 You can always use :doc:`filters </data_analysis/filters>` to do comparisons between the platforms --- just make sure you include a platform property when sending data.
 * If you have an application with many similar instances, for example an app for restaurants with a different version for each restaurant, `email us`_ and we will help you figure out the best way to structure your projects.
 There may be cases where you want to logically separate data for different companies while at the same time requiring cross-project analysis -- we can help!

 .. _email us: team@keen.io